A morning briefing… or a Haka?

-- they look at the SAME POINT
+- They look at the SAME POINT

-- they shout with ONE VOICE
+- Shout with ONE VOICE

-- they even coordinate their BODY movements
+- Even cooordinate their BODY movements

 Those guys don’t enter the field just to spend the day… the All Black do the Haka ritual to remind themselves they came to WIN.
-They prepare their EMOTIONS, their BODIES, their LANGUAGE to 1 thing: TO WIN !
+They prepare their EMOTIONS, their BODIES, their LANGUAGE to one thing: TO WIN !

 Would you like your teams in Retail or in the office to start their day like the All Blacks, getting PREPARED TO WIN, preparing their EMOTIONS, their BODIES and their LANGUAGE, TO SUCCEES?

 This is the ritual of the MORNING BRIEFING.

 How efficient are the briefings in your organization?